ozakary/data-C60_ML/README.md

 **Website:** [Ouail Zakary - webpage](https://cc.oulu.fi/~nmrwww/members/Ouail_Zakary.html)
 **Personal Website:** [Ouail Zakary - personal webpage](https://ozakary.github.io/)

-This is the Supporting Dataset for the manuscript “Thermal Expansion and Isotope Effects of Chemical Shift of C60-Fullerene Using Machine Learning-Assisted Path Integral Molecular Dynamics”.
+This is the Supporting Dataset for the manuscript “Machine Learning-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C60-Fullerene”.
 [DOI: TBA]

 The dataset comprises the following sections: